pgbackrest/pgbackrest/README.md

 ## release notes

+### v0.31: ???

+* Added option (--no-start-stop) to allow backups when Postgres is shut down.
+If postmaster.pid is present then --force is required to make the backup run (though is Postgres is running an inconsistent backup will likely be created).

 ### v0.30: core restructuring and unit tests

 * Complete rewrite of BackRest::File module to use a custom protocol for remote operations and Perl native GZIP and SHA operations.
 Compression is performed in threads rather than forked processes.